Sagada woven cloth

 Vegetable Vendor in Sagada

 Sagada Weekend Market is known for its fresh harvest of fruits and vegetables.
-It even supplies vegetables and fruits to most parts of Philippines.
+It even supplies vegetables and fruits to most parts of the Philippines.
 There will be a variety of the entire Sagada vegetation range on display.
-They also sell other things like used clothes, and locally crafted pieces.
-You could as well enjoy the food kiosks all over the market; while you shop.
+They also sell other things like used clothes and locally crafted pieces.
+You could also enjoy the food kiosks all over the market while you shop.

 Saturday Market Day in Sagada